brannerchinese/save_web_page/README.md

 ## Download Webpage

-Check for changes on a page from a protected site to which you can log in.
+Check for changes on a page from a protected website to which you can log in.
 (Apple OS 10.)

 This is a workaround using AppleScript and Safari, when programmatic log-in is complicated because of CSRF protections and authentication protocols.